MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/cosa---faq.md

 ## <a href="" id="location"></a> Where is the COSA database stored, and can it be visually inspected like apndatabase.xml?

-COSA is in the format of a Windows 10 provisioning package (ppkg).
+COSA is in the format of a Windows 10 provisioning package (.ppkg).
 It is in the Windows\Provisioning\COSA\Microsoft folder.
-To visually inspect its contents, open it with 7-Zip File Manager.
-This recommendation is for information only and is not an endorsement by Microsoft.
+To visually inspect its contents, open it with [7-Zip File Manager](https://go.microsoft.com/fwlink/p/?linkid=844795).

 Note that OEM extensions to COSA, if specified in the device image, are in the COSA\OEM folder.
 For more information, see [Customize the Country and Operator Settings Asset](https://msdn.microsoft.com/windows/hardware/commercialize/customize/desktop/customize-cosa).